MontaMef/Rocket_Elevators_Controllers/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 # SUMMARY
-Each algorithm conatins the following summary
+// Each algorithm conatins the following summary

-1- SEQUENCES OF ADDITIONAL REQUIREMENTS /
+// 1- SEQUENCES OF ADDITIONAL REQUIREMENTS
-2- SEQUENCES OF ESSENTIALS REQUIREMENTS/
+// 2- SEQUENCES OF ESSENTIALS REQUIREMENTS
-3- MAIN PROGRAM /
+// 3- MAIN PROGRAM
-4- TESTING PROGRAM /
+// 4- TESTING PROGRAM